-ACAS Airborne Collision Avoidance System ADS-B Automatic Dependent Surveillance - Broadcast ADS-B OUT and ADS-B- ADS-B OUT refers to information being broadcast out by the aircraft's transponder.
+ACAS Airborne Collision Avoidance System

+ADS-B Automatic Dependent Surveillance - Broadcast

+ADS-B OUT and ADS-B- IN ADS-B OUT refers to information being broadcast out by the aircraft's transponder.
 ADS-B IN refers to information received by the transponder.

 ADS-B system A GNSS position source and a compatible Mode S extender squitter 1090Mhz ADS-B OUT transponder.

-AIP Aeronautical Information Publication AML STC Approved Model List Supplemental type certificate, which allows a single STC to address several different type certificates.
+AIP Aeronautical Information Publication

+AML STC Approved Model List Supplemental Type Certificate, which allows a single STC to address several different type certificates.
 It provides a more efficient process compared to multiple approvals of, for example, installations that are largely similar or identical for several different aircraft models.

+ATC Air Traffic Control

+ATM Air Traffic Management

+CAA Civil Aviation Authority

+CAR Civil Aviation Rule

+ES Extended Squitter

-ATC Air Traffic Control ATM Air Traffic Management CAA Civil Aviation Authority CAR Civil Aviation Rule FIR Flight Information Region FIS Flight Information Service Flight Level 245 (FL 245) Flight Level 245 (24,500 feet) is the boundary between upper and lower airspace in the New Zealand domestic FIR.
-FMS Flight Management System FSIWG Future Surveillance Implementation Working Group GA VFR General Aviation aircraft that operate under Visual Flight Rules GNSS Global Navigation Satellite System, a general term referring to a navigation satellite system including the US GPS network, the Chinese BeiDou, Russian GLONASS and European Galileo systems.
-GPS Global Positioning System, one type of GNSS, owned and operated by the US Government.
+FIR Flight Information Region

+FIS Flight Information Service

+Flight Level 245 (FL 245) Flight Level 245 (24,500 feet) is the boundary between upper and lower airspace in the New Zealand domestic FIR.

+FMS Flight Management System

+FSIWG Future Surveillance Implementation Working Group

+GA General Aviation

+GNSS Global Navigation Satellite System, a general term referring to a navigation satellite system including the US GPS network, the Chinese BeiDou, Russian GLONASS and European Galileo systems.

+GPS Global Positioning System.
+One type of GNSS, owned and operated by the US Government.
 GPS is the only GNSS currently providing coverage to New Zealand.
 IFR Instrument Flight Rules MLAT Multilateration, a ground-based surveillance system.
 A network of ground stations interrogate and receive replies from aircraft SSR transponders.
 Mode A/C transponder Mode A/C refers to transponders currently mandated in parts of New Zealand airspace.
 Mode A provides an aircraft identity code; Mode C provides altitude in 100 ft increments.
 Mode S transponder Mode S(elect) transponders, are the next generation on from Mode A/C. Mode S provides a much larger number of identification codes, altitude in 25 ft increments, and a range of Downlink Airborne Parameters (DAPs) depending on the aircraft avionics and surveillance system characteristics.
-NTC Notice NSS New Southern Sky OEM Original Equipment Manufacturer PBN Performance Based Navigation PSR Primary surveillance radar.
-PSR is a non-co-operative surveillance system: it does not rely on information from the aircraft.
+NDB Non-directional beacon NTC Notice NSS New Southern Sky OEM Original Equipment Manufacturer PBN Performance Based Navigation PSR Primary surveillance radar.
+PSR is a non-co-operative surveillance system which uses reflected radio signals: it does not rely on information from the aircraft.
 RAIM Receiver autonomous integrity monitoring.
 RAIM is a technology developed to assess the integrity of the global positioning system (GPS) signals in a GPS receiver system.
-It is of special importance in safety-critical GPS applications, such as in aviation or marine navigation.
+It is of special importance in safety- critical GPS applications, such as in aviation or marine navigation.
 SBAS Satellite-based augmentation system.
 SBAS measures small variations in the GPS signals and provides regular corrections to aircraft receivers within the specific geographic service areas covered by the system's ground stations.
-New Zealand is not currently covered by an SBAS service area.
-SSR Secondary surveillance radar, SSR is a co-operative surveillance system, meaning that it relies on a response from an aircraft transponder.
-TIS Traffic Information Service TSO Technical Service Order, issued by the FAA and provides the performance parameters for equipment certification.
-UAT Universal Access Transceiver VOR VHF Omni Directional Radio Range WAAS Wide area augmentation system - see SBAS.
+A SBAS service in New Zealand is under development.
+SSR Secondary surveillance radar, SSR is a co-operative surveillance system, meaning that the radar transmits a pulse which is received by the transponder, when then sends back a reply.
+This response contains at least a code (mode A) and often combined with the level (mode C).
+TSO Technical Service Order, issued by the FAA and provides the performance parameters for equipment certification.
+UAT Universal Access Transceiver VFR Visual Flight Rules VOR Very High Frequency (VHF) Omni Directional Range WAAS Wide area augmentation system - see SBAS.